 In the event of inconsistencies between the provisions in the general terms and conditions of engagement and the terms and conditions stated in the possible engagement letter for the individual engagement with clients, the latter will prevail.

-The engagement is described in the possible engagement letter for the individual engagement with the client, or in another written form.
-The engagement may subsequently be amended or broadened by agreement.
+An engagement is concluded in the possible engagement letter for the individual engagement with the client, or in another written form (e.g. by e-mail).
+The engagement may subsequently be amended or broadened in written form.

-A partner of Nordic Law will have the primary responsibility for the work performed and the services rendered in the assignment.
-Other lawyers, advisors, analysts and personnel will assist as appropriate.
+A partner of Nordic Law will have the primary responsibility for performing the engagement.
+Other lawyers, advisors, and supporting staff will assist as appropriate.

-In addition to our fees, clients will be required to pay for any expenses Nordic Law incurs in connection with the engagement, such as travel expenses, court fees, etc.
+In addition to the engagement fee, the client must pay Nordic Law all expenses incurred in performing the engagement, such as travel expenses, court fees, et cetera.

 Nordic Law will consult with the client before any substantial costs or expenses are incurred.

-If Nordic Law hires consultants, experts, foreign lawyers or other third parties on behalf of clients, we do so in our capacity as the client’s representative, and the client will be responsible for the third party’s fees as well as any related costs or duties.
+If Nordic Law hires consultants, experts, foreign lawyers or other third parties on behalf of the client, we do so in our capacity as the client’s representative.
+As a representative of the client, Nordic Law is not a party to the agreement between the client and a third party, and the client is responsible for the fees of third parties, as well as other related expenses and obligations.

-This section applies only to cases where there is a legal dispute or potential litigation.
+This section applies only to engagements that involve a legal dispute or potential litigation.
 Please note that

-b) if the case is lost, it is likely that the client will be ordered to pay the opposing party’s costs, in addition to the client’s own costs; and
+b) if the dispute is lost, it is likely that the court orders the client to pay the opposing party’s legal costs in addition to the clients own legal costs; and

-c) even if the outcome of the case is successful, the opposing party may not be ordered to pay the costs or may be incapable of doing so, and in either case the client will remain responsible for the payment of Nordic Law’s invoices in full.
+c) even when the outcome of the dispute is pleasing, the opposing party may not be obliged to reimburse the client’s legal costs or, alternatively, the opposing party may not be capable to do so, and in either case the client will be obliged to pay Nordic Law’s engagement fee in whole.

 Nordic Law reserves the right to request advance payment for fees, costs and VAT.
-A request for advance payment must not be construed as an estimate or ceiling for Nordic Law’s fees, costs or VAT.
-Advance payments must be deposited in Nordic Law’s interest-bearing client account.
+A request for advance payment must not be construed as an estimate or ceiling for Nordic Law’s fees.
+Advance payments must be deposited in Nordic Law’s customer funds account.

-Nordic Law does not provide credit risk for retained funds in the client account.
+Nordic Law does not guarantee deposit protection for funds deposited in the customer funds account.

-Nordic Law requests that the client discloses any legal protection insurance the client holds, or if the client wishes to request an inquiry regarding the applicability of an insurance policy to the engagement.
+Nordic Law asks the client to notify the existence of a legal expenses insurance that the client holds, or if the client wishes to inquire about the applicability of a legal expenses insurance for the engagement in question.

-Unless otherwise specifically agreed, Nordic Law reserves the right to render invoices on a monthly basis.
+Unless expressly agreed otherwise, Nordic Law reserves the right to invoice the client on a monthly basis.

-Unless otherwise agreed, the payment terms are 14 days from the date of invoice.
+Unless otherwise agreed, the payment terms are seven (7) days from the date of invoice.
 If the payment due date is not met, Nordic Law reserves the right to:

-b) cease any performance of engagements, both the engagement in question and other engagements, and
+b) cease any performance of engagements, both the engagement in question and other engagements of the client, and

-Nordic Law only has obligations to the client named in the engagement letter or otherwise, and no liability is owed to any third parties.
+Nordic Law’s obligations are limited to the client named in the engagement letter, and Nordic Law has no liability to any third parties.